List of Lucchese crime family mobsters: Ray Argentina

-Ray Argentina is a soldier in the Brooklyn faction.
+Ray Argentina is a current capo and longtime soldier of the Brooklyn faction.
 His younger brother Peter Argentina is an associate in the family.
 In 1992, Argentina along with Louis Daidone, Alan Taglianetti and Robert Molinelli were found guilty in the $1.2 million robbery of an armored truck in Brooklyn in 1988.
 In 2001, Argentina was indicted along with Louis Gampero and Ken Cardona they were charged with a $3.2 million illegal mortgage fraud activities in Brooklyn, upstate New York and Long Island, and running a cocaine ring in Long Island.
 On April 5, 2019, Argentina was released from prison.
+In late 2025, Argentina was promoted to capo of George Zappola's Brooklyn crew, after Zappola was imprisoned.

 Carmine Avellino

 Carmine Avellino (born July 15, 1944) is a caporegime operating a crew in Long Island.
 He is the younger brother to mobster Salvatore Avellino.
 On April 20, 1983, the FBI recorded a conversation between Carmine and his brother Salvatore Avellino Jr. as they discussed a dispute over a craps game that Carmine had was operating because mobster Aniello Migliore complained to Underboss Salvatore Santoro about Carmine's game it was cutting into Migliore's profits, Salvatore told his brother Carmine, that he should have spoken to his caporegime Joseph Capra before opening the game.
 In 1984, Avellino and his brother Salvatore had a sitdown with Bonanno crime family members Steven Cannone, Joseph Massino, Salvatore Vitale over King Caterers.
 It was decided that Avellino would leave King Caterers, a Farmingdale, Long Island company that sold pre-cooked dishes to street vendors alone because the company was protected by the Bonanno family.
 On January 29, 1988, Carmine Avellino was added to the New Jersey Division of Gaming Enforcement exclusion list.
 In 1995, Avellino was indicted along with his brother Salvatore Avellino, Anthony Baratta, Frank Federico and Rocco Vitulli for the August 1989, murders of Robert Kubecka and Donald Barstow.

 Avellino was released from prison on February 25, 2004.
 On May 13, 2014, Avellino was charged with sending Lucchese associates and brothers Michael and Daniel Capra, in 2010 to collect a $100,000 loan and assaulting a 70-year-old man.
 In May 2014, the FBI observed a sit-down on Long Island between Avellino and a member in Avellino's crew Michael DeSantis along with Brooklyn capo John Castellucci and a member of Castellucci's crew John Cerrella over an illegal criminal activity between DeSantis, Cerrella and Castellucci.
 On August 12, 2016, Avellino pleaded guilty to an extortionate collection of credit conspiracy.
 On May 23, 2017, Avellino was sentenced to 1 year of house arrest, 5 years' probation and fined $100,000.
 His attorney stated during the trial that Avellino had suffered 2 heart attacks and is suffering from Parkinson's disease.